-The MC1 dynamic vegetation model provided model output to assess changes in wildfire extent and biomass consumed by fire.
-MC1 explicitly simulates vegetation dynamics, nutrient cycles and dynamic impacts of disturbance due to fire and has been used in analyses of vegetation responses to climate change.
+Wildfire and vegetation projections are presented in Table 5, Figure 9, and Maps 6 & 7 in Appendix A. These data are output from the MC1 dynamic vegetation model.8 This model provides output on vegetation and wildfire based on climate data inputs.
+MC1 explicitly simulates vegetation dynamics, nutrient cycles and dynamic impacts of disturbance due to fire and has been used in analyses of vegetation responses to climate change.15

+For historical information on wildfire and vegetation, MC1 was run using PRISM climate data.^{13,14} PRISM is a dataset developed by the PRISM Climate Group to provide fine-scale information on historical climate (1895-present).
+The historical projections were compared to future projections using downscaled GCM output in order to assess changes in wildfire extent and biomass consumed by fire.
+GCMs used as input to MC1 included Hadley CM3 (HadCM), MIROC 3.2 (MIR), and CSIRO MK3.5 (CSIRO) under a higher emissions scenario (A2) from the IPCC Third Assessment.16

-We compiled results from the MC1 model, which was run in conjunction with three GCMs: Hadley CM3 (HadCM), Miroc 3.2 (MIR), and CSIRO mk3 (CSIRO) under a higher emissions scenario (A2) from the IPCC Third Assessment.
-These data were obtained from the US Forest Service Pacific Northwest Research Station Mapped Atmosphere-Plant-Soil System (MAPSS) Team.
-The MAPSS Team uses these three GCMs as input to the MC1 model because they provide certain input variables that the MC1 model needs.
+The A2 emissions scenario assumed continuously increasing world population and continued economic development without coordinated international efforts to reduce emissions.17 Downscaled MC1 output data were obtained from the US Forest Service Pacific Northwest Research Station Mapped Atmosphere-Plant-Soil System (MAPSS) Team.
+Downscaling was done following the methods of Flint and Flint.
+The MAPSS Team uses these three GCMs listed above as input to the MC1 model because they provide certain input variables (such as water vapor) that the MC1 model needs.

 The MC1 model has many limitations.
-First, it only makes projections for native vegetation and does not account for land use change (i.e. agriculture and development), introduced species (i.e. non-native grasses), or human caused fire ignition.
+First, it only models native vegetation and does not account for land use change (i.e. agriculture and development), introduced species (i.e. non-native grasses), or human caused fire ignition.
 Second, it assumes immediate shifts from one type of mature vegetation to another.
 A lag time, which is not considered in the model, is expected between changes in climate conditions and establishment and maturation of new vegetation types on the ground - this lag time could be decades or even centuries.

 Even with its limitations, the MC1 model provides valuable information about potential changes in wildfire.
-It is important to use the output in conjunction with a solid understanding of current conditions and wildfire patterns.
+It is important to use the output in conjunction with a solid understanding of historical conditions and wildfire patterns.